USEPA/WNTR/documentation/framework.rst

 Before using WNTR, it is helpful to understand the software framework.
 WNTR is a Python package, which contains several subpackages, listed in :numref:`table-wntr-subpackage`.
 Each subpackage contains modules which contain classes, methods, and functions.
+The classes used to generate water network models and run simulations are described in more detail below, followed by a list of software limitations.

+.. only:: html

    See :ref:`api_documentation` for more information on the code structure.

-The classes used to generate water network models and run simulations are described in more detail below, followed by a list of software limitations.
+.. only:: latex

+   See the online API documentation at https://wntr.readthedocs.io for more information on the code structure.

 .. _table-wntr-subpackage:
 .. table:: WNTR Subpackages